BETHESDA HOSPITAL – MARYLAND

 » I’m here, Sarah, I’m with you, just one more effort, my love, our baby is almost with us. »

-Mac closed her eyes, focusing on this voice she loved so much and on the child she was giving life to.
+Mac closed her eyes, focusing on this voice she loved so much, imploring him to not leave her now, and focusing on the child she was giving life to.
 Harm was with her and gave her his strength, helped her to regain some courage.

 Just as the little Patricia Sarah screamed coming out in the world, her mother, her eyes still closed, screamed too .